coatlessali/smallWiener/design-doc.md

 | Hitbox   | 50%   | None         |
 | Connect  | 50%   | None         |
 | Recovery | 25%   | None         |

+### DEFENSIVE OPTIONS

+When the player is attacked, there are a few options to allow the player to avoid taking damage:
+* Parry - Press forward and attack together to block the oncoming attack.
+* Perfect Parry - Parry with perfect timing to gain 50% meter instantly.
+* Counterattack - Press attack again after parrying to use a counterattack at the cost of 50% meter.
+* Roll - While targeting an enemy, press jump while holding left or right to move out of the way.

+If the player gets hit, they will enter hitstun, where their only options are to parry or time cancel.
+This is a special type of TC that requires 100% meter.

+### PHYSICAL ATTACKS

+WIP

+# PROJECTILE ATTACKS

+There are two types of projectiles:

+* Light Projectiles
+* Heavy Projectiles

+Light projectiles:
+* Can be run through or slid through.
+* Cannot harm the player while in blockstun or hitbox phase.
+* Cannot be parried.
+* Will be interrupted by physical attacks.

+Heavy projectiles:
+* Cannot be run through or slid through.
+* Harms the player unless they parry or reflect.
+* Can be interrupted by a parry.